 Each configuration memory, and sub-memory, is independent of the other memories.
 To allow the memories to be used for mode selection (i.e. day/night), by default, the memory type remains unchanged when a new input is selected. (i.e. If input 2 memory B is active, pressing "INPUT, 3" selects input 3 memory B).

 Input Aspect Ratio Selection

-Set the "display aspect ratio" to 16:9 in the setup menu of all videos sources such as UHD players, Bluray players, or set top boxes, even if your display is not 16:9.
+Make sure the "display aspect ratio" is set to 16:9 in the setup menu of all video sources (e.g. Bluray players or set top boxes), even if your display is not 16:9.